 We don’t serve only our own children.
-We don’t serve the children of 1950.
 We don’t serve the children of some imaginary land where they are protected from the headlines.
 We serve real children in the real world.
 A world where nine-year-olds are learning how to administer Naloxone in the hopes that they’ll be able to save a family member from dying of an overdose.
 And whether you teach in a poor inner city school or a wealthy suburb, that world includes families that are shattered by opioid addiction right now.
 Not talking about it doesn’t make it go away.
 It just makes those kids feel more alone.

 When we quietly censor books that deal with tough issues like heroin addiction or books like Alex Gino’s GEORGE, which is a wonderful story about a transgender fourth grader, we are hurting kids.
 Because no matter where we teach, we have students who are living these stories.
 When we say, “This book is inappropriate,” we’re telling those children, “Your situation…your family…your life is inappropriate.”
 This is harmful.
 It directly hurts children.
 And that’s not what we do.

 As Pernille Ripp pointed out so beautifully in this blog post, it is not our job to censor.
 It is not our job to keep books away from kids.
 It’s our job to make books available for the families who need them, to respect the rights of families to choose or not choose whatever books they want and need.
 But not to make those decisions for them without ever giving them a chance.